Montessori Education

 farm environments in urban settings

-• assist the young adult in the understanding of oneself in wider and wider frames of reference
+• assist the young adult in the understanding of oneself in

 • provide a context for practical application of academics